Unified lower bounds for interactive high-dimensional estimation under information constraints: Upper bounds

-We observe that not all those results are new: indeed, as discussed further in~\cref{ssec:previous}, the lower bounds for mean estimation for product Bernoulli and high-dimensional Gaussian distributions under $\lp[2]$ loss and those for estimation of discrete distributions under $\lp[1]$ and $\lp[2]$ losses, for both communication and LDP constraints, were known from previous work.
+We obtain several results from a diverse set of prior works in a unified fashion as simple corollaries of our main result: As discussed further in~\cref{ssec:previous}, the lower bounds for mean estimation for product Bernoulli under $\lp[2]$ loss and those for estimation of discrete distributions under $\lp[1]$ and $\lp[2]$ losses, for both communication and LDP constraints, were known from previous work.
 However, our approach allows us to easily recover those results and extend them to arbitrary $\lp[\prm]$ losses, with interaction allowed, in a unified fashion.

-We elaborate on prior work in the next section.
+Our bounds also yield new lower bounds for some canonical problems.
+The prototypical example where this happens is for mean estimation for high-dimensional Gaussian distributions under information constraints.
+As discussed in the next section, while some prior work claimed lower bounds for this problem, their arguments appear to be flawed~--~at a high level, due to the ``bounded ratio'' assumption their techniques rely on, which Gaussian distributions do not satisfy, and which our framework does not require.
+To the best of our knowledge our work is the first to obtain those lower bounds for interactive mean estimation of high-dimensional Gaussian distributions under communication or local privacy constraints.